Rainbow Beach Dunes, Chicago, IL

 I used to teach undergraduate students as an Assistant Instructional Professor at University of Chicago in the Program on the Global Environment.
 My courses were offered through the Environmental and Urban Studies major.
 For now, what's below serves as an archive and set of resources for students.

 In my courses, and in all the informal teaching and mentoring I do, I encourage students to reflect deeply on the way they understand the world and their inherent bias and assumptions.
 I am lucky to work with students who take this task seriously and have the ability to make real change in the world.

 I am invested in student success.
-I strive to facilitate an inclusive comfortable classroom environment that supports various types of learning.
-I expect students will learn from each other.
-I know I will learn from students.
+I strive to facilitate an inclusive comfortable classroom environment that supports students in classroom and experiential learning, and acknowledges how life experiences impact this.
+I expect I will learn from students and students will learn from each other.
 I have high expectations for students to engage in coursework and take control of their own learning.

 Courses I teach regularly

 ENST 21201 // Human Impact on the Global Environment

 ENST 21440 // (Re)constructing nature: Restoration Ecology in a Time of Climate Change